Posts

 • Design: The external threads of the Pin are precision-cut to match the internal threads of the Box, ensuring a tight, secure fit.

-• Function: The Pin is designed to connect securely with the Box, creating a strong, leak-proof joint that can withstand the high pressures, torsional forces, and vibrations experienced during drilling.
+• Function: The Pin is designed to connect securely with the Box, creating a robust and leak-proof joint that can withstand the high pressures, torsional forces, and vibrations experienced during drilling.

 Box